Skip to content

 Example

-First, I need to obtain the selector for the related products section, which is [id="image-tags"], and then configure the Element visible in screen option to stop scrolling when the element is visible on the screen.
+First, you need to obtain the selector for the related products section, which is [id="image-tags"], and then configure the Element visible in screen option to stop scrolling when the element is visible on the screen.

 The node configuration will be as follows: